dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-bar-graph-in-react-and-typescript-with-tests-part-2.md

 });
 ```

-After savings the changes, the test case will still pass as expected.
+After saving the changes, the test case will still pass as expected.

 Okay.
 Finally, to complete our first test case for the `BarGraph` component, let's also check whether the `bars-line` element elevation or the [`bottom`](https://developer.mozilla.org/en-US/docs/Web/CSS/bottom) CSS property of it is what we expect.
 Since the values for the bar graph are all positive values, we expected it to be at the very bottom or the value of the bottom CSS property is `0%`.
 Let's update the code to include this check: